 As of this writing, there’s no fancy GUI for what we’re about to do, and the installation is going to rely primarily on command lines.
 But once you’ve got it up and running, you can speak into your computer’s microphone as you would to your Android device to control Google Assistant.

-First you’ll need to install Python on your computer, but follow me carefully.
+First, you’ll need to install Python on your computer and then we need to add it to the path, follow me carefully.
 Download and launch the Python installer .exe, and have it do a custom install.
 On the second options screen, tick “Add Python to environment variables”.